-In other words, there is an organization in your town who could use help with developing a project.
+In other words, is there an organization in your town who could use help with developing a project?
 You can provide them this assistance and accomplish the class goals at the same time.
 Please remember, that you will leave this pair of classes with a real project design—ready to take to a donor.
 This could be a useful exchange with someone who is willing to share their community’s information with you.

 Completely virtual projects.